EL-Attention: Memory Efficient Lossless Attention for Generation: Experiments

 \subsection{Setup}

 In this section, we introduce datasets and models used for studying inference speed in this work.
-We conduct experiments on a V100 GPU with 16GB memory.
-We choose batch size based on the maximum batch size that can fit in memory.
+We conduct experiments on a NVIDIA Tesla V100 PCIe 16GB.
+We choose the maximum batch size that can fit in GPU memory.